aleen42/PersonalWiki/Programming/JavaScript/es6/destructuring_assignment/destructuring_assignment.md

 var [a, b] = f();
 ```

-Of course, you can ignroe some return value like this:
+Of course, you can ignore some return value like this:

 ```js
 function f() {